 Another way to cast column without segregation is to keep a small window at 5 feet level of full-height formwork.
 After casting up to that level, close the window and cast the rest of the column.

-If you don’t use moving pump, yet there are some problems.
-Suppose, you have decided to use ready-mix concrete without pump.
-In that case, you have to manually unload concrete on job site from ready-mix concrete truck and have to manually pour into column.
-That’ll take long time and you’ll exceed initial setting time of concrete.
+If you don’t use the moving pump, yet there are some problems.
+Suppose, you have decided to use ready-mix concrete without a pump.
+In that case, you have to manually unload concrete on job site from the ready-mix concrete truck and have to manually pour into the column.
+That’ll take a long time and you’ll exceed the initial setting time of concrete.
 As a result, concrete will lose its quality.
 So it is better to cast column with machine-mix concrete.